JennEYoon/datasciY/logs/logs-9.25.2020.md

   * Tax for 2019 should also be doable few days later.
   * To finish all and submit all by next weekend, ***Oct 4th!***

+#### Bill finished setting up standing desk on 2nd floor.
+  * Time for me to setup my white desk on 2nd floor.